-Every Friday morning between 10am and midday the foyer of the Mittagong Anglican Church is open to the public for free morning.
-The church’s professional barista knows how to make one of the best coffees in town.
+Every Friday morning between 10am and midday the foyer of the Mittagong Anglican Church is open to the public for free morning tea.
+The church's professional barista knows how to make one of the best coffees in town.
 A professional counsellor offering free support to those who might want to talk privately is also available.
 Come and join the group and make new friends in a relaxed and warm environment.
 St. Stephens Church is on the corner of Station and Main Streets and has been reaching out to the community for more than 140 years.

 Mittagong Seniors' Club meets each Tuesday and Thursday from 9am to 2.30pm at the Community Centre in Queen Street, Mittagong.
 Come for morning tea at 10am to learn more.
 Activities include craft, games, ukulele and various outings.